 The public broadcaster Yle is funded by an annual tax.
 It operates alongside privately-owned radio and TV networks.

 TV is the most popular medium and Yle's flagship TV1 is the most-watched channel.
 MTV3 and Nelonen are the leading commercial networks.

+Finland is the leading EU country in terms of press readership, and 58% of Finns say they read a press title daily.
 Newspapers are privately-owned and reflect a range of views.
-Influential daily Helsingin Sanomat is the most-read paper.
+Helsingin Sanomat is the most-read paper.

-Around 5.2 million Finns were online by December 2017, a penetration rate of more than 94% (Internetworldstats.com).
+Around 5.2 million Finns were online by 2019, a penetration rate of 94% (InternetWorldStats.com).
 The internet is "open and unrestricted", says Freedom House.

 - Helsinki Times - English-language

 - Finnish News Agency - Suomen Tietotoimisto (STT) - in Finnish, Swedish and English